thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

  You can decide whether or not to display headlines in your table results.
 To customize headlines, click the ellipsis icon ![]({{ site.baseurl }}/images/icon-more-10px.png){: .inline} and select **Customize Summaries**.

-Column summaries are not available for tables with more than 15000 rows, unless the data comes from an [Embrace connection]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 ### Table aggregate headline

  The Table Aggregate headline option is available when an aggregate function is used either through a formula or a search bar query like average of a measure.
 It recalculates the function for the entire table.
 In such cases, Table Aggregate is shown by default in a headline under the table, instead of the “Avg” option, which does a second level of aggregation on top of the existing aggregation.